content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/2-java-jdbc-sample-code.md

 # 1. Creating JDBC Application

-There are following six steps involved in building a JDBC application:
+The following steps involved in building a JDBC application:

 -   **Import the packages** − Requires that you include the packages containing the JDBC classes needed for database programming.
 Most often, using *import java.sql.\** will suffice.
 -   **Open a connection** − Requires using the *DriverManager.getConnection()* method to create a Connection object, which represents a physical connection with the database.